erhathaway/router-primitives/README.md

       +------------+----+" "    |
                    +------------+
 ```

+**Stack primitives allow you to implement layout items that have an ordering to them.**

-The stack router's purpose is to represent layouts where have multiple scenes that are visible but they need to have some order about them.
-For example, you may want a scene to be above all the other scenes, as is the case with stackable modals.
+The stack router's purpose is to represent layouts where have multiple items that are visible but they need to have some order about them.
+For example, you may have a bunch of modals that you want to display only on a certain page.
+You could make a bunch of stack routers such they they all have the page router as their parent.
+You could then control the ordering of the modals via their `order` state.

-#### Serialized state
+#### Serialized state (URL)

-The stack router primitive will store its state in only the `query` part of the `serialized state store`, which will likely be the `URL` if you use the primitive in web browser app.
-The store keys are `router.routeKey` and the values are the ordering of sibling routers with respect to one.
+The stack router primitive will store its state in only the `query` part of the `serialized state store` (URL).
+The store keys are `router.routeKey` and the values are the ordering of sibling routers with respect to one another.

 An example URL is: